What is a public road?

 What is public property?

-The public use of a public road is open to all under the same conditions.
+Public use of a public road is open to all under the same conditions.

 What applies to private roads?